1. Introduction

 3.2.1 Necessary Cookies

-These cookies are essential for the normal operation of the website.
+These cookies are essential for the website to function properly.
 They enable you to navigate the website and use its features.
-Without these cookies, certain services on the website may not be available.
+Without these cookies, certain services on the website cannot be provided.

 These cookies help us understand how visitors interact with the website by collecting and reporting anonymous information.
-This information helps us improve the website’s functionality and user experience.
+This information helps us improve the site’s functionality and user experience.

 4. Google Analytics